VaheC/AvatarVideoGenerator/README.md

 <br>
 The third step is to generate the video using "Generate video" button ([Wav2Lip](https://github.com/Rudrabha/Wav2Lip) model is used).
 Depending on the length of the audio to reproduce the video generation time varies: it takes around 4 seconds to generate 1 second of video.

-The all steps above are shown the following [video](https://youtu.be/AqGZJb5qu5A).
+The all steps above are shown in the following [video](https://youtu.be/AqGZJb5qu5A).

 ## Models used